oyvczfo05177/notes/README.md

 # 2023-12-10
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 Instead, we should focus on writing clear, readable, and maintainable code first, and only optimize when profiling indicates a bottleneck.

+# 2023-12-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools like Trello or Asana to keep track of your progress.
+3. Set deadlines for each task and prioritize them based on their importance and urgency.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+5. Take regular breaks to avoid burnout and maintain focus.
+6. Stay up-to-date with the latest programming technologies and tools to stay competitive in the job market.
+7. Never stop learning and growing as a programmer.
+Keep your skills sharp by attending workshops, reading blogs, or participating in online communities.